 Just how does one warm up the voice?
 Believe it or not, it can be achieved in much the same way one prepares the body for a work out.
 This warm up includes:

-• Full body movements to activate the breath and bring circulation to the pharynx and larynx
+• Full body movements to activate the breath, bring natural movement to the diaphragm and bring circulation to the pharynx and larynx

 • Massage the jaw and facial muscles

 • Gentle onsets with soft phonation using resonators